jpsm83/restaurant-pos-OLD/backlogErrors.md

 - create logic for self ordering
 - user has to have an account
 - logic to pay
+- create user for clients differente of user for employee

 printers - DONE